JONESBORO SOCIAL SECURITY DISABILITY LAWYER

 IF YOU STILL HAVE QUESTIONS, PLEASE CLICK BELOW TO VISIT OUR FAQ SECTION, OR CALL US AT 800-671-4100 TODAY.

-Approximately 17.5% of adults suffer from functional limitations that make it difficult to work or perform regular daily tasks.
+Approximately 17.5% of adults suffer from functional limitations that make working or performing regular daily tasks difficult.
 These disabling conditions are relatively common, and Social Security Disability benefits can help individuals who cannot work because of their disabilities.
-Obtaining SSD benefits, however, can be difficult and complex.
-It can take months or years before your SSD claim receives an approval or a denial but our Jonesboro social security disability lawyers can help you get through this complicated process to help your reach an approval faster.

 If your disability prevents you from working and earning an income and you’ve worked enough “quarters” (and earned enough income) to qualify for Social Security retirement benefits, you may also qualify for Social Security Disability.
 Contact Caddell Reynolds Law Firm to learn more.